How do I plan my career?

 The Ontario Youth Communication Advocacy Network (Youth CAN) provides support and resources to Ontario's youth in care, and the people who work with them.

-The National Youth in Care Network voices the opinions and concerns of youth in and from care, and promotes the improvement of services for them.
+The Youth in Care Canada (also known as the National Youth in Care Network) voices the opinions and concerns of youth in and from care, and promotes the improvement of services for them.

 Canadian Child Welfare Services provides information on federal and provincial/territorial government programs that help young people continue their education.